 Ideally, you should seed the hatchery in the morning so you have nauplii available throughout the day for your fry.

-I use San Francisco Bay Brand brine shrimp eggs because they consistently give excellent hatch rates.
+I use San Francisco Bay Brand brine shrimp eggs because they consistently give excellent hatch rates but you may have to use what you can get.

 The eggs are sold in various sizes, but the 6 gram vial pictured is big enough to get you started.
 You can always buy a bigger amount the next time.
 Commercial hatcheries buy eggs by the pound!